Tap your laptop. Switch anything.

 QuickTap doesn't care what you do with your tap.
 It just gives you a button that's always under your fingers.

-Tap to cycle.
+Tap to cycle through everything that's open.
 Faster than ⌘-Tab and you don't have to lift your hand off the keyboard.

 Tabs you'd rather not explain.